quang2002/PE-PRF192/README.md

  Câu 10: Đếm trong chuỗi xem có bao nhiêu kí tự số.

  Câu 11: Cắt hết dấu cách thừa trong chuỗi

+PE SP2021

+Ex1:The program allows user to enter an integer: 'x' using the keyboard (STDIN).
+If 'x' is an odd number, it prints out: "x is an odd number"; Else, it prints out: "x is not an odd number", where 'x' is the entered number.

+Ex2:Users are required to enter an integer number 'n' (2 <n<12) using the keyboard (STDIN).
+The program needs to find the factorial:(n-1)!.
+The program then displays this number on screen.

+Ex3:Your program allows users to enter an integer number 'n'.
+If 'n' is a palindrome number, the program prints out: "n is a palindrome number"else, the program prints out: "n is not a palindrome number".
+Here, 'n' is the entered number.

+Ex4:Your program allows users to enter a string 'o' (with maximum length of 100 characters).
+The system prints out the string with all uppercase letters.

+Ex5:Your program allows users to enter a string 's' (length of 's' < 100 characters).
+The program prints the reversed string in the proper form (capitalizing the first character of each word

+Ex6:Your program allows users to enter an integer number 'n'.
+Then it reads 'n' integer numbers from users.
+The program sorts the last 'n' entered numbers then prints the odd numbers in descending order.
+There is a newline character n' between any two printed numbers.

+Ex7:Your program should print out a right triangle pattern of prime numbers with height of 'n' rows entered by user.
+Between any two adjacent numbers, there is a space character.

+Ex8:Your program allows users to enter array of 'n' integers, where 'n' is entered by the user (n<10).
+The program prints the triple of each entered even number following the order that they were entered.
+There is a newline character in' between any two printed numbers.

+Ex9:Your program allows a user to enter array of 'n' integers, where 'n' is entered by the user (n<10).
+The program prints the odd numbers at the odd positions in descending order.
+The first row (where 'n' is entered) has position = 0.
+There is a newline character 'n' betw any two printed numbers.

+Ex10:Your program allows users to enter a string 'o' with maximum length of 50 characters.
+The system prints out just the characters (excluding digits) and their frequencies appearing in the string, following the chronological order (appeared first in the given string).
+There is an underscore character between a character and its frequency.
+There is a space character between any adjacent group of character frequency.